ryssbowh/craft-activity/README.md

 ## Dashboard

-The dashboard is on the main menu, under "Activity".
+The dashboard is on the main menu, under "User Activity".

 You can filter activity by users, type of activity and date range.
 The hot reload option will reload the activity automatically every 5 seconds.